-In May each year, students from all state and non-state schools across Australia participate in testing under the
+From 2023, students from all state and non-state schools across Australia will participate in testing during March under the

-National Assessment Program — Literacy and Numeracy (NAPLAN).
-The tests assess the skills of all students in Years 3, 5, 7 and 9 in reading, writing, spelling, grammar and punctuation, and numeracy.
+National Assessment Program – Literacy and Numeracy (NAPLAN).
+The tests are delivered online and assess the skills of all students in Years 3, 5, 7 and 9 in reading, writing, spelling, grammar and punctuation, and numeracy.

 NAPLAN tests are an important tool in helping schools to identify how education programs are working and what needs to be improved.